E-Invoicing in Europe 2026 - The Big Bang: Belgium, France, Poland and What It Means for UK Sellers

 Automatic reconciliation of invoices with payments is something that transforms daily business operations.
 No more manually matching bank transfers with invoices.
 No more forgotten documents.
 Italian data after five years of mandatory e-invoicing shows a decline in the VAT gap and billions of euros in additional budget revenue - but also faster payments between businesses and fewer invoice disputes.

 For small businesses and online creators, e-invoicing also means something important: professionalisation.
 A client who receives a structured e-invoice sees a business with its processes in order.
-And
+And choosing the right accounting software with e-invoicing support is an investment that pays back in peace of mind.

 How to prepare - a practical plan